 TVA has a comprehensive cybersecurity program aligned to industry best practices that operates to predict, protect, detect and respond to threats.
 Our focus is being proactive and using risk-based assessments to protect TVA.
 In addition to having multi-layered threat analysis capabilities, we perform continuous monitoring, penetration testing and vulnerability assessments.

 TVA’s critical systems are housed within a specialized, isolated network that is separated from corporate networks and inaccessible by the internet.
 This segmentation provides a significant added level of security.

 TVA trains its employees to recognize and resist cyber threats and also adheres to an array of industry and government standards, including National American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) standards, Nuclear Regulatory Commission (NRC) security requirements and the Federal Information Security Management Act (FISMA).

 Solar flares peak on an 11-year cycle, though a storm can happen any time.
 Typically, there are 200 days of strong storms and four days of extreme conditions during each cycle (the last cycle peaked in 2014).

-In 2018 we are in a period of very low solar activity.
+Following a prolonged period of very low solar activity, the new cycle is starting to develop with sunspots and flares.
 If a storm impacts the earth, it can result in very low frequency current in transmission lines (geomagnetic induced current, or GIC).
 These currents can cause equipment operation interference or even damage.